GraemeMalcolm/openai-vision/Instructions/Labs/02-multimodal.md

 # Develop multimodal generative AI apps

-In this exercise, you use the *Phi-4-multimodal-instruct* generative AI model to generate responses to multimodal prompts.
-You'll develop your app by using Azure AI Foundry and the Azure AI Model Inference service.
+In this exercise, you use the *Phi-4-multimodal-instruct* generative AI model to generate responses to prompts that include text, images, and audio.
+You'll develop an app that provides AI assistance with fresh produce in a grocery store by using Azure AI Foundry and the Azure AI Model Inference service.

 This exercise takes approximately **30** minutes.